cs18s501/Site2Vec/README.md

   **4. Train Model**

-    To train your model, run **Site2Vec** notebook and provide binding site folder path.
+    To train your model, run Site2Vec notebook and provide (edit) binding site folder path.
+Sample data is also provided.